tmm1/flyapp-mastodon/README.md

 fly deploy
 ```

+You should also regularly update the Postgres and Redis instances:

+- `flyctl image update -a mastodon-mountainash-db` to update Postgres
+- `./bin/fly-redis deploy` to update Redis

 ### Scaling your instance

 If your instance attracts many users (or maybe a few users who follow a huge number of other accounts), you may notice things start to slow down, and you may run out of database, redis, or storage space.